-The Complete Guide to Tagging Tracks in Rekordbox for Better DJ Sets
+Rekordbox Tags: The Complete Guide to Tagging Tracks (2026)

 Your track tags are the fuel that powers SetFlow's set generation algorithm.
 The better your Rekordbox library is organized, the more accurate your generated sets will be.
 This guide walks you through exactly what to tag, how to tag it, and why each field matters.